avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 *V. cholerae* lineages are far smaller and in general cause relatively milder diarrhoeal illness (`Morris 1990`_, `Morris 2003`_).
 In contrast, the cholera epidemic in Yemen that began in 2016 (and is still continuing) caused approximately 2.5 million suspected cholera cases and appproximately 4000 deaths from 2016-2020 (`Ng et al 2020`_, `WHO 2020`_; Figure 10).
+Furthermore, during huge cholera epidemics such as that in Yemen, and in Latin America in the early 1990s, the vast majority of cholera cases have been found to be due to 7PET, and a relatively small minority (e.g. 8% in Yemen; `Lassalle et al 2023`_) were due to non-epidemic lineages
+(Figure 10; `Domman et al 2017`_, `Lassalle et al 2023`_).
+It is likely that during such huge epidemics caused by 7PET such as that in Yemen, increased surveillance of diarrhoeal cases leads to some cases caused by non-epidemic lineages also being detected.

 .. _Morris 1990: https://pubmed.ncbi.nlm.nih.gov/2286218/